 Evidence for Stem Cell Therapy for Hip Osteoarthritis

-The treatment doesn’t work for everyone; however, significant evidence shows the promise of stem cell therapy for hip joints, stem cell therapy for osteoarthritis of the hip and other conditions.
+The hip stem cell treatment doesn’t work for everyone; however, significant evidence shows the promise of stem cell therapy for hip joints, stem cell therapy for osteoarthritis of the hip and other conditions.
 The Mayo Clinic recently performed an analysis of the procedure using 60 patients.
 They performed hip decompression and hip stem cell injections on a total of 73 hips.
-They found that 78 percent of the hips treated benefited from stem cell therapy for hips.
+They found that 78 percent of the hips treated benefited from stem cell hip therapy.

 Over the 17 months that patient progress was tracked, 86 percent experienced significant pain relief.
 The stem cell treatment for hips stopped the arthritic progress.
 The other 14 percent reported little or no relief of their symptoms.
 The Mayo Clinic concluded that stem cell treatment for hip osteoarthritis was of significant benefit.
 They’ve continued to refine the injection process and its effectiveness, and are expanding the study to include other conditions that can be treated with stem cell therapy.